I haven’t heard of these before so not sure how long they have been around.

-The Trekking pad and Profi pad have the inclusion of a seat.
+The Trekking pad and Profi pads have the inclusion of a seat.
 The seat supports the lumber section of the riders back and they have two designs offering this.

-Material.
-The upper is a The upper material is from non slip velour leather and the bottom of the pad is made of a foam and with a special textile material resistant to the horse’s sweat, as well as in our riding pads.
-The pad is also perforated velour leather and the underside a perforated foam textile.
-Non stirrup design.
-No pad needed underneath, fits straight to the house.
+Material, the upper material is made from non slip velour leather.
+The bottom of the pad is made of a foam with a special textile material resistant to the horse’s sweat.
+The pad is also perforated velour leather (top) and the underside is a perforated foam textile.

 I have the original black with the reflective closure.